 Hear Dr. Greenspan on sensory processing

-There are some wonderful videos of Dr. Greenspan coaching parents where the child is playing aimlessly and the parents are aimlessly trying to get the child’s attention and failing miserably.
+There are some wonderful videos of Dr. Greenspan coaching parents where the child is playing seemingly aimlessly and the parents are aimlessly trying to get the child’s attention and failing miserably.
 Dr. Greenspan just has them sit back and watch what the child is interested in.
 That is your window into the child’s world.

 He then coaches the parents to join in what the child is doing and get that gleam in the eye—which will happen if you are joining the child instead of trying to make the child join you.
 This is so important.
 Stop trying to make him or her join you!
 You must join the child!
 This is the developmental approach to supporting a child’s growth and progress.

-Until next week, here’s to affecting autism!
+Until next week, here’s to affecting autism through play!